 Just like failing to spend a little to fix your car brakes now leads to more costly repairs later, not adequately funding the long-term maintenance and operation of stormwater systems leads to more expensive emergency repairs and solutions to flooding that could have been avoided.
 Without a sustainable level of funding, the County will continue to spend more to fix unexpected problems instead of wisely investing in preventative maintenance and improvements to help avoid stormwater system failures.

-The proposed assessment structure and fees were recommended by a comprehensive study to determine a sustainable level of annual funding for the programs.
-The proposed plan was presented to the Board of County Commissioner during workshops and presentations:
+In 2019, the Hillsborough County Board of County Commissioners (BOCC) approved the current assessment structure and fees based on a comprehensive study to determine a sustainable level of annual funding for the programs.
+The following documents were presented to the BOCC during workshops and presentations:

 - July 2019 Stormwater Management Program Business Plan and Rate Study